Cedar Fair: Dick Kinzel era

 WindSeeker opened at Cedar Point in 2011, and the ride was also added to other Cedar Fair parks.

-The individual parks continued to operate under their Paramount names during the 2006 season, however Cedar Fair began removing the Paramount name and logo from the parks in January 2007.
+The individual parks continued to operate under their Paramount names during the 2006 season, and Cedar Fair began removing the Paramount name and logo from the parks in January 2007.
 The names of the parks were changed back to their original pre-Paramount names (the Paramount's prefix was removed) with the Cedar Fair corporate logo added.
 Bonfante Gardens was changed to Gilroy Gardens.
 Cedar Fair began removing references to Paramount Pictures.
 Although the acquisition granted Cedar Fair a ten-year licensing deal for Paramount names and icons, such as Star Trek, Cedar Fair opted to terminate the agreement and not pay an annual licensing fee.
 All references to Paramount/CBS-licensed properties were removed before the beginning of the 2008 season.
-This deal also included a four-year licensing deal for Nickelodeon names and icons, such as SpongeBob SquarePants and Rugrats, this agreement was retained until it expired prior to the 2010 season.
+This deal also included a four-year licensing deal for Nickelodeon names and icons, such as SpongeBob SquarePants and Rugrats, this agreement was retained until it expired before the 2010 season.

 In December 2009, it was announced that Apollo Global Management would offer Cedar Fair $11.50 per share, a 28 percent premium over the market price, as part of a takeover plan which would also make Cedar Fair a private company.
 The deal included a cash payment of $635 million in addition to assuming Cedar Fair's debt of over US$1.7 billion putting the total value of the transaction close to US$2.4 billion.
 Cedar Fair planned to hold a shareholder meeting on March 16, 2010, to vote on the transaction but postponed the meeting to April 8, 2010, implying that two-thirds of the shareholder vote needed for approval wasn't yet secured.
 On April 6, 2010, the deal was terminated, and Cedar Fair paid $6.5 million to reimburse Apollo for expenses incurred from the proposed transaction.
 Cedar Fair also adopted a unitholder rights plan as a preventative measure to help protect unitholders in the event of any future hostile takeover.

-On September 16, 2011, JMA Ventures, LLC entered into an agreement to purchase California's Great America from Cedar Fair and take ownership of the Gilroy Gardens management contract.
+On September 16, 2011, JMA Ventures, LLC agreed to purchase California's Great America from Cedar Fair and take ownership of the Gilroy Gardens management contract.
 The agreement required approval of Santa Clara's city council which was scheduled to vote on the matter on December 6, 2011.
 However, JMA canceled its plans to purchase Great America and bowed out of the agreement.